 For this example, the “super_diamond” is now visible alongside all the other blocks.

 Modding Minecraft is an excellent way to add some variety to the game, but it’s even better if you make the mod yourself.
 Once you have learned these basic building blocks, you can begin to make more complex mods.

-If you’d like to customize Minecraft, but want something quicker and easier to change, take a look at how to create and install custom Minecraft textures.
+If you’d like to keep customizing, take a look at how to use command blocks in Minecraft.
 And if you enjoy custom game content like this, you might have a laugh at some of the best video game glitches.